-In the pursuit of a consensus and community-driven process, subscribers to the email@example.com (Join by sending an email to firstname.lastname@example.org) discussion list and those watching and engaging with the standard GitHub repository should be kept informed at all stages about planned revisions to OCDS, and should be offered clear and timely opportunities to input and comment.
+In the pursuit of a consensus and community-driven process, subscribers to the email@example.com discussion list (join by sending an email to firstname.lastname@example.org) and those watching and engaging with the standard GitHub repository should be kept informed at all stages about planned revisions to OCDS, and should be offered clear and timely opportunities to input and comment.

-To ensure the relevance, quality and effective implementation of proposed updates to the standard, new version releases will be subjected to a process of peer review with invited reviewers from publisher and user communities, and an open review process.
+To ensure the relevance, quality and effective implementation of proposed updates to the standard, new version releases are subjected to a process of peer review with invited reviewers from publisher and user communities, and an open review process.

 A lightweight standard governance working group, made up of representatives from OCP staff, the multi-stakeholder advisory board, and the technical team will be responsible for giving final approval to formal upgrades of the standard and ensuring the processes in this document have been properly carried out.

 The Open Contracting Data Standard is the Intellectual Property of the Open Contracting Partnership.
 The schema is licensed under the Apache 2.0 License license, with accompanying documentation under a Creative Commons Attribution 4.0 International license where stated.

 Contributors to the standard agree to transfer any copyright in their contributions to the Open Contracting Partnership (via its fiscal sponsor) through a contributor agreement process, in order that those contributions are held in trust as part of the standard.